notaryproject/specifications/trust-store-trust-policy-specification.md

 #### Custom Verification Level

-Signature verification levels provide preset behavior for each validation e.g. `strict` will always *enforce* authenticity validation.
+Signature verification levels provide Notary v2 defined behavior for each validation e.g. `strict` will always *enforce* authenticity validation.
 For fine grained control over validations that occur during signature verification, users can define a custom level which overrides the behavior of an existing verification level.

-- To use this feature, set the `verification` property instead of `verificationLevel` property in a trust policy.
-- The `level` property MUST be specified and the `override` map property is OPTIONAL.
+- To use this feature, the `level` property MUST be specified along with an OPTIONAL `override` map.
 - Supported values for `level` are - `strict`, `permissive` and `audit`.
 A `skip` level cannot be customized.
 - Supported keys for `override` map and their supported values are as follows.
   - `integrity` validation cannot be overriden, and therefore cannot be specified as a key.
   - `authenticity` - Supported values are `enforce` and `log`.
   - `authenticTimestamp` - Supported values are `enforce` and `log`.
   - `expiry` - Supported values are `enforce` and `log`.
-  - `revocationCheck` - Supported values are `enforce`, `log`, and `skip`.
+  - `revocation` - Supported values are `enforce`, `log`, and `skip`.

 ```jsonc
     "verification": {